David Lintner, MD

 Sports Medicine Physicians & Orthopedic Surgeons located in Houston, TX & Kingwood, TX

 Meniscus tears are among the most common knee injuries, but prompt treatment with meniscus repair surgery can relieve pain and improve knee strength.
-Highly-skilled orthopedic surgeon David Lintner, MD, performs arthroscopic meniscus repair at two locations in Houston and Baytown, Texas.
+Highly-skilled orthopedic surgeon David Lintner, MD, performs arthroscopic meniscus repair at two locations in Houston and Kingwood, Texas.
 As team orthopedist for the Houston Texans and head physician for the Astros, Dr. Lintner has extensive expertise in getting athletes back to their usual activity level.
 To find out if meniscus repair is right for you, call the nearest office or book an appointment online today.

 The two menisci are C-shaped pieces of cartilage that provide stability and cushioning in your knee.
 They act as shock absorbers between your femur (thighbone) and tibia (shinbone).

 Meniscus tears often occur during sports, especially contact sports like football.
 Older adults are also prone to meniscus tears due to degenerative damage that weakens the cartilage over time.
 Simply twisting your knee awkwardly when rising from a chair can be enough to cause a meniscus tear.

 Meniscus tears may cause knee pain, swelling, and decreased range of motion.
 You may also feel like your knee is giving out and experience a catching or locking sensation.

 When would I need meniscus repair surgery?

 To determine whether you need meniscus repair, Dr. Lintner carefully evaluates your condition.
 He examines your knee and reviews imaging tests, such as magnetic resonance imaging (MRI) scans.

 Then, he creates a treatment plan tailored to your specific needs.
 His treatment approach depends on the size, type, and location of your meniscus tear as well as your age and activity level.